 - Engage community members.
 Curricular decisions affect the entire community, and engaging the school board, parent groups, unions, and other key stakeholders to provide input as the process unfolds will build support down the line.

 - Apply Local Priorities.
 After you’ve winnowed the field, work with your committee to develop and apply a rubric for determining how well materials meet the local priorities outlined in Step 2.
-By this point, you know how well they meet the standards and shifts, and now you can focus on learning more about the local priorities through pilots or through PLC study of the materials.
+By this point, you know how well they meet the standards and shifts, and now you can focus on learning more about the local priorities through pilots or through professional learning communities' study of the materials.

 - Make a Decision.
 Lead your team through a decision making process and prepare to share the data and how the process worked with your school board and the full education community.